This Chilterns travel blog is only about the naturally outstanding Chiltern Hills and neighbouring villages and favourite places.

 Produce and industry – watercress, ladies in lavender, gentle giants on the Chiltern ridges, the beautiful Baron Hills and arts and crafts

 The seasons of course.
 Words, local sayings, myths and legends, jokes and quirky anecdotes, love these!

 Natural landscape features and man-made stuff; a musical encounter, cricket pitches the Chilterns in miniature, quarries, Chilterns churches, airports, castles, grand houses and one of my favourites, the almshouses.

-I have presented the content by season which you will find under the season tabs above.
-This blog will most likely never be completed, I’ll keep on adding content, as I visit new and revisit familiar and favourite places.
+This travel blog will most likely never be completed.
+I will keep on adding to it as I visit new and revisit familiar and favourite places.
 These are my views, my photographs (unless otherwise stated), my adventures and copyright of Mary Tebje.

 Browse our NEW range of Chilterns inspired gifts.